-How to Ask Your Renters to Leave Positive Reviews
+How to Ask Your Renters To Leave Positive Reviews

 The best way to get tenants to leave positive reviews is to be a good landlord.
-Providing excellent, responsive service, attending to complaints and requests for repairs promptly, and maintaining clean, safe properties will generate the positive feelings landlords hope their renters will channel into good reviews.
+Providing excellent, responsive service, attending to complaints and requests for repairs promptly, and maintaining clean, safe properties will generate the positive feelings landlords hope their renters will channel into good renter reviews.

-Unfortunately, it’s more likely for a tenant who is upset or who feels badly treated to seek out a review site online and vent than it is for a satisfied, happy renter to do so—and that means landlords have to ask for reviews.
+Unfortunately, it’s more likely for a tenant who is upset or who feels badly treated to seek out a landlord review site online and vent than it is for a satisfied, happy renter to do so—and that means landlords have to ask for reviews.

 Make it Easy

-Create or update profiles on review sites such as Yelp or Google and your property’s Facebook page.
+Create or update profiles on landlord review sites such as Yelp or Google and your property’s Facebook page.
 Although disgruntled renters will find a way to leave critical comments anyway, happy tenants might need a little nudge.
 Tell them about your review sites and email links to your webpage, where they should find helpful information, including any upcoming events in the neighborhood, scheduled maintenance, and new availability.
-Your web pages should have a place to leave a review or write a testimonial, along with links to your review site profiles.
+Your web pages should have a place to leave a rental property review or write a testimonial, along with links to your review site profiles.